seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-by host class, not uniformly better: `federalreserve.gov` open · `bls.gov` and `defillama.com` serve their APIs and refuse the rendered page with 403 · `farside.co.uk` answers a managed bot challenge · ETF issuer product pages refuse the VPS — BlackRock and ARK 403, Grayscale 429, Bitwise 200. **A 403 on a page whose API answers is not a closed lane**, which is why the methodology names the machine-readable endpoint as the primary artifact.
+by host class, not uniformly better: `federalreserve.gov` open · `bls.gov` and `defillama.com` serve their APIs and refuse the rendered page with 403 · `farside.co.uk` answers a managed bot challenge · ETF issuer product pages refuse the VPS — BlackRock and ARK 403, Grayscale 429, Bitwise 200. **`tokenomist.ai` and `cryptorank.io` are NOT measured and may not be assumed open or closed in either direction (TZ-22).**
+**A 403 on a page whose API answers is not a closed lane**, which is why the methodology names the machine-readable endpoint as the primary artifact.
 Price delivery is unchanged regardless: `analyst/live.json` reaches the engine through the Boss's Shortcut and the working tree, and no measurement of this machine